Tommy Wright III: Musical career

 Growing up in Memphis, Wright began producing music using four-track recording equipment.
+He recorded his debut album, Still Not Quite Human, in 1990.
 Between 1992 and 2001, he released five self-produced solo albums, one with N.O.D., and two more with group Ten Wanted Men.
 Wright owned, operated and produced the entirety of Street Smart Record's discography and previewed – if possibly never distributed – a street documentary, Behind Closed Doors, for which a soundtrack was also created.
-Wright is acclaimed as one of the earliest figures of the Memphis rap sound, paving way to the early sound that groups like Three 6 Mafia would be recognized for.
+Despite the influence he had on the Memphis rap scene at the time, he remained underground.